Moses Orimolade Tunolase: Schism

-Family Background
+Family background

 His family were traditional worshippers of the Yoruba religion.
 His father was an herbalist and a popular Masquerade known all over the town.
 According to Elder George Olanrewaju Tunolase who is a cousin to Orimolade, when Orimolade was in the womb he would be talking to his mother and advising her on what to do.
-And the mother found it difficult to deliver him, while the beads of the then Owa -Ale of Ikare was demanded to be put on the mother’s neck for her to deliver safely, still, she didn’t deliver the child.
+The mother found it difficult to deliver him, while the beads of the then Owa-Ale of Ikare were demanded to be put on the mother’s neck for her to deliver safely, still, she didn’t deliver the child.
 However he was eventually delivered, and the very day he was born he started walking, this caused his father to use juju on him to avoid embarrassment.
-However, an epileptic woman who was being treated by the father of Moses fell on him when he had fit but that did not kill the newly baby boy as he grew up to be a very powerful preacher and miracle healerWhile some said he was lame from birth but George denied that he was not,’’ he used to carry my father on his shoulder to the farm., so it is not true that he was lame’’..
+However, an epileptic woman who was being treated by the father of Moses fell on him when she had fit but that did not kill the newly baby boy as he grew up to be a very powerful preacher and miracle healer.While some said he was lame from birth, George denied that he was not,’’ he used to carry my father on his shoulder to the farm., so it is not true that he was lame’’...

-Married Life
+Married life

 During his lifetime, he neither married nor had children.
 Speaking to The Nation, Pa Tunolase [74] who is still living in the family house said ‘’my late father who was the elder brother to the late founder of Cherubim and Seraphim told me that Moses did not marry at all.
-He said Moses told his father that they could go and marry but for him he had chosen to be a Eunuch, as there are three types of Eunuch, the ones that the kings castrated and kept watching their Queens, the ones from heaven and those who became eunuch in order to serve God of which Moses chose’’.
-The Uncle continued ‘’my father told me that Orimolade said that his children would be like the sand of seashore.
-We were confused, but now the Aladura sect are numerous all over the world as they cannot be counted.
+He said Moses told his father that they could go and marry but for him, he had chosen to be a Eunuch, as there are three types of Eunuch, the ones that the kings castrated and kept watching their Queens, the ones from heaven and those who became eunuch in order to serve God of which Moses chose’’.
+The Uncle continued ‘’my father told me that Orimolade said that his children would be like the sand of the seashore.
+We were confused, but now the Aladura sect is numerous all over the world as they cannot be counted.